moovweb-docs/xdn-examples/nextjs-commerce/README.md

 First, sign up for a free account on the [Moovweb XDN](https://moovweb.app/signup)

-The run the following to deploy your site:
+Then run the following to deploy your site:

 ```
 xdn deploy --team=<my team here>